The Problem with Men

 —Gerry Koocher, PhD, ABPP, former president of the American Psychological Association

-“Augmenting their own considerable expertise, the editors have assembled a remarkable group of scholars and clinicians to produce the definitive volume on this very important and much neglected topic—a must read for any psychotherapist who works with men.”
+“Augmenting their own considerable expertise, the editors have assembled a remarkable group of scholars and clinicians to produce the definitive volume on this very important and much neglected topic—a must-read for any psychotherapist who works with men.”

 —Christopher Kilmartin, PhD, independent consultant, professor emeritus of psychology, University of Mary Washington